chelseakomlo/mls-protocol/draft-ietf-mls-protocol.md

 When a new group is created, the `interim_transcript_hash` field is set to the zero-length octet string.

-## Direct Paths
+## Update Paths

-As described in {{commit}}, each MLS Commit message needs to transmit a KeyPackage leaf and node values along its direct path.
+As described in {{commit}}, each MLS Commit message needs to transmit a KeyPackage leaf and node values along its direct path to the root.
 The path contains a public key and encrypted secret value for all intermediate nodes in the path above the leaf.
 The path is ordered from the closest node to the leaf to the root; each node MUST be the